jgillula/paperless-ngx-postprocessor/README.md

 ## Features

-* Setup rulesets to match how documents are postprocessed, based on metadata like correspondent, document_type, storage_path, tags, and more
+* Setup rulesets to choose which documents are postprocessed and which are ignored, based on metadata like correspondent, document_type, storage_path, tags, and more
 * For each ruleset, extract metadata using [Python regular expressions](https://docs.python.org/3/library/re.html#regular-expression-syntax)
 * Use [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/templates/) to specify new values for archive serial number, title, and created date, using the values from your regular expression
 * Optionally apply a tag to documents that are changed during postprocessing, so you can keep track of which documents have changed